North Manchester Public Library

 GOAL: LIBRARY BUILDING AND GROUNDS

-Activity: Explore outdoor seating installations to provide designated spaces for outdoor book talks and afterschool programs.
+Activity: Explore outdoor seating, table, and hammock installations to provide designated spaces for reading and relaxation.

 GOAL: TECHNOLOGY